4 Keys to the Best Chart of Accounts Structure for Growing Companies

 One of the keys to building a CoA structure that works for your business is to know which general ledger best practices to follow and which ones may not be necessary.
 Parent-child account setups are the perfect example.

-From an accounting perspective, parent-child structure brings an additional layer of organization to the chart of accounts.
+From an accounting perspective, a parent-child structure brings an additional layer of organization to the chart of accounts.
 It builds upon the four-digit numbering system for accounts, which generally matches the following:

-- 5000s: Cost of revenue accounts including things like support, hosting expenses, and third-party transaction fees.
+- 5000s: Cost of revenue accounts, including things like support, hosting expenses, and third-party transaction fees.

 - 6000s: Accounts for operating expenses from salaries, rent, etc.